Wealth Planning is the art of reducing, eliminating, and/or identifying the most efficient methods of paying the estate and gift tax bills.

 If you die during the term of the GRAT, then the entire value of the GRAT is includable in your estate.
 This is a great reason to explore rolling GRATs with various terms.

 We strive to provide you with a customized plan to fit your individual needs.
-Please Contact Us to discuss your Estate Planning goals.
+Please Contact Us to discuss Wealth Planning goals.